Shadowcat650/rchess/README.md

     // Create a new chess game.
     let mut game = ChessGame::new();

-    // Get the legal moves.
-    let moves = game.moves();
+    // Get the legal moves for the current position. let moves = game.moves();

     // Make a move.